nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Only subjects and lessons can be cleared by leaving the space blank after their respective prefixes.
     * Pros: Fewer fields need to be taken care of and are easier to remember.
       Subjects and lessons taken by the students could be removed.
-    * Cons: Deletion of a wrong piece of information is disallowed once it is stored in the application and no new information is available.
+    * Cons: Deletion of a wrong piece of information is disallowed once it is stored in TutorsPet and no new information is available.
       It might cause confusion in the future.

 * **Alternative 2:** All the optional fields of a student can be cleared by `edit` command with blank space after its prefix.